danielcranney/danielcranney/README.md

-- 👋  Hi, I’m @djcranney
+- 👋  Hi, I’m Dan!
 - 👀  I’m interested in building apps and websites that look good, and make people's lives easier.
+I love learning new things, and solving problems!
 - 🌱  I’m currently learning Javascript and React.
 - 💞️  I’m looking to collaborate on exciting projects either as a developer or designer!
 - 📫  You can contact me at danieljamescranney@gmail.com.